emilyduchenne/emilyduchenne.github.io/_posts/2025-02-08-USAID-freezes-leave--Thai-authorities-overwhelmed.md

 The USAID freeze is also worsening conditions in Bangladesh’s Rohingya camps, where over a million refugees, mostly from Myanmar’s persecuted Rohingya Muslim minority, have been displaced in overcrowded settlements since 2017.

 Anamul Hasan, a journalist and Rohingya rights activist based in Cox’s Bazar, described the cuts as exacerbating an already dire situation: “Many already suffer from chronic diseases like Hepatitis C and diabetes.
 We’re likely going to see things get much worse.”

-Pointing to an MSF survey that revealed the estimated prevalence rate of Hepatitis C  to be 28 per cent in Rohingya camps, compared to the general prevalence rate of the disease in Bangladesh as between 0.2-1 per cent, Hasan emphasised how of refugees continue to suffer.
+Hihglighting an MSF survey that revealed the estimated prevalence rate of Hepatitis C  to be 28 per cent in Rohingya camps, compared to the general prevalence rate of the disease in Bangladesh as between 0.2-1 per cent, Hasan emphasised how of refugees continue to suffer.

 With already limited access to healthcare, Hasan pointed to rising gang violence as a direct result of such insecurity.
 “When needs aren’t being met, people [become] vulnerable to exploitation and trafficking,” he said, warning that groups within the camps were already taking advantage of the circumstances.